 Solvents such as Dichlorethane or thickened glue like the ACRI-Bond 110 Adhesive or Weld-On 16 glue can be used to glue Perspex.
 The Lexan sheets can be glued using thickened glue or a solvent such as the Tetra Hydro Furan.

-Lexan polycarbonate material is produced in a variety of thicknesses such as 1.115 and 2 mm thick, which is clear, the 3, 4.5, and 6 mm thick, which may be clear, opal and tint, and the 10mm sheet which can be clear or tint color.
+Lexan polycarbonate material is produced in a variety of thicknesses such as 1.5 and 2 and 12 mm thick, which is clear, the 3, 4.5, and 6 mm thick, which may be clear, opal and tint, and the 10mm sheet which can be clear or tint color.
 Perspex sheet comes in a variety of thicknesses up to 50 mm thick.
 The 1.5 and 8 mm are clear while the 2, 12, 15, 20, and 25 mm thick sheets are either black, white, clear, or opal, while 4.5,6 and 10 mm thick offer other colors on top of black and white.

 These two materials have their unique properties and should be selected based on the application.
 For example, Perspex sheets are desirable in areas where adverse weather conditions and in-service resistance is needed since Perspex can withstand harsh weather and sunlight.